LunarScholar24/AstroPiWeather/README.md

 Version 2 of Sensors.py: Invokes SensorData() every 30 seconds, for 24 hours when ran Version 2 has most of the code from V1 now in a function.
 Plan for version 3 is continuous operation

+Version 3 of Sensors.py: Runs continously
+Replaced the for loop with a while True.